How to Find the Right Therapist in Chula Vista: A Complete Guide to Getting Support That Fits

 Psychologist (PsyD or PhD)

 Psychologists are doctoral-level clinicians with specialized training in psychological (aka “psychometric”) assessments.
-Following are examples of the various types of assessments that psychologists can administer: psychometric testing (including cognitive assessments), autism assessment and diagnosis, ADHD assessment and diagnosis, comprehensive mental health assessments for the purposes of court, disability, cosmetic surgery or surgical procedure assessment, separation certificate, university report, personality assessments, and others.
+Following are examples of the various types of assessments that psychologists can administer: psychometric testing (including cognitive assessments), autism assessment and diagnosis, ADHD assessment and diagnosis, comprehensive mental health assessments for the purposes of court, disability, cosmetic surgery or surgical procedure assessment, separation certificate, university reports, personality assessments, and others.
 Psychologists work with individuals, couples, families, groups, or organizations, providing a deep understanding of psychological processes and behavior and are also capable of providing psychotherapy.
 Some psychologists only administer psychological assessments, while others provide both therapy and assessments.

 Psychiatric Mental Health Nurse Practitioners (PHMHP)